Volunteer opportunities are available through the Debbie-Rand Memorial Service League, Inc.

 - Complete Application.
 Please click here to fill out the application

-- Complete the Yale Background Release Form and bring it with you to your scheduled orientation.
+- Complete the Universal Background Release Form and bring it with you to your scheduled orientation.
 Click here to print the form.

 The orientation is a group session which is generally held the second Tuesday of each month at 9:00 a.m. in the Boca Regional Education Center.
 The Education Center is a free standing building located at the west side entrance to the hospital near the Emergency Department.
 Please bring a photocopy of your driver's license (or other photo identification) and your social security number.
 Orientation attendance does not guarantee acceptance or placement into the D-RMSL volunteer program.